 To be fair, making a movie about Queen would be untenable for anybody.
 Is there a Let`s see contradictory band in rock history?
 Distilling Queen down to fit a convenient biopic narrative, any narrative, inevitably leaves a whole lot out.
 Queen side-stepped every binary — gay and straight, masculine and feminine, good taste and bad taste, art and kitsch, rockist and poptimist, earnest and ironic, pretentious and self-deprecating, silly and profound, clever and stupid, metal and soft rock, funky and [rigid “We Will Rock You” clapping].

 Freddie Mercury didn’t fight against this in order to establish that, the plot of every real-life hero’s story.
 He just kind of did … everything.
 He was a gay icon who also ruled heavy-metal parking lots.
 He danced with regal ballets and in shady discos, and head-banged in a sea of mullets.
 He wrote the creamiest pop anthems and the nerdiest prog-rock tracks.
 He adored Aretha Franklin and Luciano Pavarotti and Electric Ladyland.
 He wore a unitard on stage and actually appeared dignified.
 And he never acted as though any of this was strange or unexpected, which convinced his audience to also erase in their minds the artificial boundaries between genres and people.
 That’s why he was heroic.
 He fought against against.

-I know this sounds like a diss, but you need to .
+I know this sounds like a diss, but you need to keep reading.
 It really does provide some excellent background information on Freddie and the band that will make the movie Let`s see relevant.